marius-kengne/laravel-app/README.md

 # laravel-app
-template admin LTE pour projet Laravel
+Frontend application for my template that using PHP with Laravel